Sally Ainse

 In 1782, Ainse made the largest land purchase of her life, acquiring 1600 acres of land on the north shore of the Thames River from Ojibwe people.
 In 1787, Ainse had sold her property in Detroit and had begun living on land she acquired in 1783 near present-day Chatham, Ontario.
 She brought at least one slave with her, who was old in 1789, and she likely brought more as she had had a house built, along with farms, an Indian corn field, and an orchard.
 She continued to trade in the Detroit region and also performed political work, serving as an ally, liaison, and messenger to Joseph Brant during the Northwest Indian War and negotiations leading up to the Treaty of Greenville.
 In 1794 she helped with peace negotiations after the Battle of Fallen Timbers.
 She also served as a liaison for and the British.
-In 1790, the Indian Department acquired the land from the Ojibwe in the McKee Purchase, though chief negotiator Alexander McKee refused to acknowledge that Ainse was the rightful owner of the land even though the Ojibwe repeatedly stated Ainse's land was exempt from the purchase.
+In 1790, the Indian Department acquired the land from the Ojibwe in the McKee Purchase, though chief negotiator Alexander McKee refused to acknowledge that Ainse was the owner of the land even though the Ojibwe repeatedly stated Ainse's land was exempt from the purchase.
 Ainse continued to make legal attempts to have her ownership recognized in 1808, 1809, 1813, and 1815, when the Executive Council of Upper Canada claimed she was dead.
 Ainse left her property and moved to Amherstburg, Ontario. where she died in 1823.
-Sally Ainse had an illustrious career as a trader throughout the Great Lakes, accumulating large amount of property and influence before her legal battles at the turn of the nineteenth century.